Timik232/schedule-agent/README.md

 # Postgres exposed at localhost:5432 (user/password: schedule/schedule)
 ```

-The compose stack mounts `min (1).db` into the Postgres container as an initialization asset.
-Ensure this file contains a compatible SQL dump; it will be executed on first startup.
+The FastAPI app automatically seeds PostgreSQL from the bundled SQLite database referenced by `SQLITE_SEED_PATH`.
+When using Docker Compose the `min (1).db` file is mounted into the API container and mapped to `/app/data/min.db`; override `SQLITE_SEED_PATH` if you relocate the seed file.

 ## Testing